-The CESCP certification program consists of a set of eligibility requirements (completed prior to program application), a 100 question computer-based examination (with a retest process in the event that you do not pass the exam), and a set of recertification requirements (based on a points system) that must be completed within a three-year time period following the initial certification.
+The CESCP certification program consists of a set of eligibility requirements (completed prior to program application), a computer-based examination (with a retest process in the event that you do not pass the exam), and a set of re-certification requirements (based on a points system) that must be completed within a three-year time period following the initial certification.

-Watch a brief interview from CESCP certification holder, Terrance McKinch.
+Watch a brief interview with CESCP certification holder, Terrance McKinch.

 - Promote electrical safety in workplace environments